 You have locks on the doors, passwords on the WiFi, and badges at every entrance.
 Your business clearly takes cybersecurity in the workplace seriously.
 So, why are you making the common mistake of forgetting about securing your office printers?

-Because office printer security is often ignored, print and copy devices are an attractive target for both hackers and employees with ulterior motives.
+Because secure office printer issues are often ignored, print and copy devices are an attractive target for both hackers and employees with ulterior motives.
 The threat is so severe, in fact, that 64% of IT managers state their printers are likely infected with malware.

 Every time an employee prints a job, your network—and your company's data—is most vulnerable at three crucial moments: Let's discuss when those moments are, why they can cause catastrophic security problems, and what your IT team can do to protect the company.

 Printers are much more than glorified copy machines.
-They're actual computers filled with your company's critical information.
+They're actually complex computers filled with your company's critical information.

-In addition to spitting out quarterly reports, printers also connect directly to wireless networks and store all data needed for scanning, copying and sending information.
-Without a smart IT security strategy, hackers can intercept the confidential files that your team works hard to protect.
+In addition to spitting out quarterly reports, printers also connect directly to wireless networks and store all data needed for scanning, copying, and sending information.
+Without a smart secure print, hackers can intercept confidential files.
 This makes focusing on printer security paramount.

 Encryption is an effective method to protect data from being compromised, including any information that can be accessed from the printer.
 When data in transit is protected, hackers can't access the information even if it is intercepted.

 For added security, we recommend using managed print features like the HP JetAdvantageSecurity Manager, which has a “self-heal” feature that enables your IT managers to focus on more pressing issues on a day-to-day basis.